-Have you ever had a question, concern, or an interest in a topic related to teaching, learning, assessment, or technology?
-Why not set up a time to talk with a CETL representative to find out more information or to get some answers.
+Have you ever had a question, concern, or interest in a topic related to teaching, learning, assessment, or technology?
+Why not set up a time to talk with a CETL representative to find answers or to get more information.

 All you have to do is to send CETL an email indicating your interest!
 Be sure to add a brief description about your question.

 Midterm Student Evaluation

 Requests have closed for Spring 2023.
 Please check back in late August for the Fall 2023 dates and request form.

 Request for CETL to confidentially assess your course using students' feedback.

 Collecting midterm feedback from students is always a good idea.
 Let CETL collect the data, compile it, and make you a report of the findings.

 The focus for CETL is student learning: What is helping students learn, what is not helping students learn, and what are students doing to help themselves learn better?
 You have two options this semester: an online process using a Qualtrics survey or an in-person focus group.

 Option 1: The Qualtrics survey will be sent to your class list on the date you select, and a reminder will be sent three days later.
 For best results, we ask you to introduce the process and explain why you value your students' feedback.
 We will send you sample language to use to introduce the process.
 A report will be compiled and sent to you shortly after the survey closes with an invitation to meet with a CETL representative to discuss your report.

 Option 2: The in-person focus group requires you to plan for 20 minutes either at the beginning or end of your class period for a CETL representative to introduce the process, distribute a group note sheet with questions to respond to, and facilitate a short focus group discussion with your class about the most important ideas they would like you to know about.
 A report will be compiled and sent to you shortly after the focus group with an invitation to meet with a CETL representative to discuss your report.